Portfolio Concept Designs

 Lead end-to-end design of a new sponsor onboarding flow

-As the lead product designer, my responsibility was to own this experience from research through delivery — collaborating cross-functionally with product managers, engineers, content strategists, and ministry stakeholders.
-The scope included:
+As the lead product designer, my responsibility would be to own this experience from research through delivery — collaborating cross-functionally with product managers, engineers, content strategists, and ministry stakeholders.
+The scope would include:

 Design deliverables